diagrams/diagrams-doc/manual/diagrams-manual.rst

 about ``diagrams``:

-  * The API reference documentation for all the ``diagrams`` packages is intended to be high-quality and up-to-date.
+  * The API reference documentation for all the ``diagrams`` packages is intended to be high-quality and up-to-date, and is available both from Hackage_ and from the diagrams website.
+XXX make it so!
     If you find an omission, error, or something confusing, please `report it as a bug`_!

         - `diagrams-core`:pkg:
         - `diagrams-lib`:pkg:
         - `diagrams-cairo`:pkg:
+        - `diagrams-contrib`:pkg:

+	XXX change these links to point to the website! cairo in particular does not build on Hackage.

   * The ``diagrams`` website_ has a `gallery of examples`_ and links to tutorials, blog posts, and other documentation.
   * The `diagrams wiki`_ is a good place to find tips and tricks, examples, answers to frequently asked questions, and more.
-  * The ``#diagrams`` IRC channel on Freenode is a friendly place where you can get help from other ``diagrams`` developers and users.
+  * The ``#diagrams`` IRC channel on Freenode is a friendly place where you can get help from other ``diagrams`` users and developers.
   * Consider joining the `diagrams mailing list`_ for discussions and announcements about ``diagrams``.
   * See the `bug tracker`_ for a list of open tickets.
 If you find a